jlord/offline-issues/README.md

 Currently working at MVP level -- it gives you the issues you sepcify.
 But I want to add to it:

 - some css so the html isn't so painfully raw
-- more commandline options like getting 'all' or 'closed' or 'open' or by 'author' or 'mention'
+- more command line options like getting 'all' or 'closed' or 'open' or by 'author' or 'mention'

 Then maybe after that:

 - serve up these files locally with a nice directory page
+- tests!